- Thin mat material is engineered specifically as an acoustic absorber for automotive interiors

 - Manufacturing Support.
 Thinsulate acoustic insulation is supported by a global network of 3M experts.
 Custom die cutting services are available.

 All sound is transmitted through the air as waves.
 These acoustic waves oscillate at differing frequencies.
-When oscillating waves contact the fine fibers of our Thinsulate acoustic insulation, the resulting friction turns their acoustic energy into heat.
+When oscillating waves contact the fine fibers of Thinsulate acoustic insulation, the resulting friction turns their acoustic energy into heat.
 The heat irreversibly dissipates and reduces sound.
 As a result, 3M™ Thinsulate™ Acoustic Insulation applied to automotive interiors reduces interior noise for a quieter, more comfortable ride.